lase-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory.
+Script 0- A script that prints the absolute path name of the current working directory.